 Flu season is just around the corner, and it is better to get immunized sooner rather than later.
-And this year getting your flu shot may be more important than ever.
-While flu shots can be expensive, there are several ways to get your flu vaccination for free or at a reduced cost.
+There are several ways to get your flu vaccination for free or at a reduced cost.

-For example, the military provides free flu shots to all active duty servicemembers, Guard members, and Reservists.
-I received mine last weekend.
+For example, the military provides free flu shots to all active-duty service members, Guard members and reservists.

-Active Duty: When I was on active duty, the Med Group would send over a couple of med techs and our squadron would assemble, line up, and get stuck in the arm.
+Active Duty: When I was on active duty, the Medical Group would send a couple of medical techs and our squadron would assemble, line up and get stuck in the arm.
 We had to report to the clinic or hospital if we missed the general assembly.
 I’m sure things vary by branch of service and location, but the process should be more or less the same.

-- Participating Network Pharmacy (Tricare Prime or Tricare Select)
+- Participating in-Network Pharmacy (TRICARE Prime or TRICARE Select)

-Guard & Reserves: You should go through your unit first.
-There may be other options as well.
+Guard and Reserves: You should go through your unit first, but there may be other options as well.
 According to TRICARE.mil, members may be eligible to receive a flu shot at a military clinic or hospital.

 - Check with your insurance provider.
 Most insurance companies offer free preventive vaccinations.

-- Tricare Reserve Select – Tricare covers the flu vaccine free of charge.
+- TRICARE Reserve Select since TRICARE covers the flu vaccine free of charge.

 Active Duty Military Dependents

 Military dependents who are using Tricare Prime or Select should be eligible for a free flu shot through their coverage.
-This includes receiving the flu vaccination on base if supplies are available.
+This includes receiving the flu vaccination on base.
 Contact your local base clinic or hospital for further information and availability.
-Military members have priority, so they may postpone vaccinations for family members if quantities are limited.
-However, your Tricare coverage should allow you to get a flu vaccine through a local network, pharmacy, clinic, or other location at no charge.
+Military members have priority, so vaccinations for family members may be postponed if supplies are limited.
+However, your Tricare coverage should allow you to get a flu vaccine through a local network, pharmacy, clinic or other location at no charge.

-Dependents of Guard and Reserve members should go through their health insurance plan.
+Dependents of Guard and Reserve members should go through their health insurance plans.

-You should generally be covered under Tricare Prime or Tricare for Life.
-You may be eligible to receive your flu shot on base if your base has the available resources and facilities.
+You should generally be covered under TRICARE Prime or TRICARE for Life.
+You may be eligible to receive your flu shot on base if your base has the available resources.
 If not, you should be able to use your Tricare coverage at an off-base location.

 Flu Shots Through Tricare

 Tricare offers a flu vaccination fact sheet.
-In short, yes, the flu shot is covered for free.
+The flu shot is covered for free.
 Just keep in mind that you need to follow the correct processes to ensure you don’t pay anything out of pocket.

 You have to be in the VA’s medical system to receive your free flu shot from a VA clinic or hospital.
-If you are not already in their system, you will need to fill out VA Form 10-10EZ (pdf), take it to your local VA medical center, and provide a copy of your DD Form 214 to prove your military service.
-After you are in their system, they will require you to fill out a standard health questionnaire, and then you can get your shot.
+If you are not already in their system, you will need to fill out VA Form 10-10EZ (pdf), take it to your local VA medical center, and provide a copy of your DD214 form to prove your military service.
+After you are in the VA’s system, the VA will require you to fill out a standard health questionnaire, and then you can get your shot.
 It’s that easy.

-For more information about getting a free flu shot from the VA, or to find the nearest VA medical facility, contact your local VA facility.
+For more information about getting a free flu shot from the VA, contact your local VA facility.

-Note: the VA only provides flu shots to veterans.
-They do not provide flu shots to the veterans’ family members.
+Note: The VA only provides flu shots to veterans.
+It does not provide flu shots to the veterans’ family members.

-VA Partnership with Retail Pharmacies & Urgent Care Clinics
+VA Partnership With Retail Pharmacies and Urgent Care Clinics

-VA medical centers aren’t always conveniently located and not all veterans have access to them.
-This is why the VA partnered with over 60,000 in-network retail pharmacies and urgent care clinics to provide flu vaccinations to veterans who are currently enrolled in the VA healthcare system.
+Not all veterans have easy access to VA medical centers.
+This is why the VA partnered with more than 60,000 in-network retail pharmacies and urgent care clinics to provide flu vaccinations to veterans who are currently enrolled in the VA health care system.
 Eligible veterans can visit participating locations to receive a vaccination at no cost.

-If you’re eligible, simply go to an in-network retail pharmacy or urgent care location and present a valid, government-issued identification (e.g. Veterans Identification Card, Department of Defense ID card, state-issued driver’s license or ID card, etc.) to receive your flu shot.
-Eligible Veterans can receive a no-cost, standard-dose (quadrivalent) or high-dose flu shot.
+If you’re eligible, simply go to an in-network retail pharmacy or urgent care location and present a valid, government-issued identification — such as a Veterans Identification Card, Department of Defense ID card, state-issued driver’s license or ID card — to receive your flu shot.
+Eligible veterans can receive a no-cost, standard-dose (quadrivalent) or high-dose flu shot.

 If you have family members how do not qualify for the free flu shots, try these tips for free and inexpensive flu shots:

-- Local hospitals and clinics – some charge as little as $10-20 per shot.
+- Some local hospitals and clinics charge as little as $10-20 per shot.
 Check with your local community for more information.

-- Grocery stores, drug stores, and retailers – Many stores that see a lot of foot traffic offer customers a way to get inexpensive flu shots.
-This is a great way for them to increase their traffic, and the stores’ management knows that when people come for a flu shot, they are also likely to spend money shopping.
+- Grocery stores, drug stores and retailers that see a lot of foot traffic offer customers a way to get inexpensive flu shots.
+This is a great way for them to increase their traffic, and the stores’ management knows that when people come for a flu shot, they are also likely to shop for other goods.

 Flu season is fast approaching.
 Don’t forget to immunize yourself!